nextleap-project/countermitm/source/new.rst

 peers are required to verify keys with every other peer.
 This is unpractical as a device loss will invalidate all prior verifications, requiring the tedious task of redoing them all.
-In practise, very few users consistently perform key verification.
+In practice, very few users consistently perform key verification.
 This is true for users of Signal, Threema, Wire and Whatsapp.

 A traditional approach to reducing the necessity of out-of-band